korlibs-archive/korim/README.md

 ### Native Fonts

 Korim provides native font rendering.
-You can rasterize glyph fonts on all targets.
+You can rasterize glyph fonts on all targets without actually including any font, using device fonts.

+### TTF Reading and rendering

+Korim provides a pure Kotlin TTF reader, and using native vectorial rendering allows you to render glyphs, texts and to get advanced font metrics.

 ### Korio integration